 If you’re new to the world of voice acting, you might wonder: what is a demo reel or showreel?
 A professional voice-over reel, or VO demo, is a web page or video that shows off your vocal talents and can be used to send an “audition” to potential clients.
 It’s important to remember that your demo is not a full-blown acting performance; it’s simply a way to give someone a taste of your vocal abilities.

-To create a truly professional voice demo, you’ll want to record it in a professional studio with a commercial demo producer.
+To create a truly professional voice demo, you used to have to record it in a professional studio with a producer.
 However, thanks to advances in home recording software, it’s now much easier to create a professional-sounding voice demo production in a home studio.